-- combine the oats, brown sugar and chocolate chips in a large bowl
+- combine the oats, brown sugar and chocolate chips in a large mixing bowl

 - pour over the melted butter (I use the microwave to melt it)

-- Pour into a 20cm square cake tin that is lined
+- Pour into a 20 cm square baking tin that is lined

 - Bake for 15- 20 minutes at 190º degrees celsius (375F)